NLnetLabs/rpki-doc/source/krill/running.rst

 default, and use a proxy server such as nginx if you intend to make Krill available to the internet.
-Industry standard proxy servers such as nginx are much better suited to deal with the sometimes-not-so-well-meaning people on the internet, and will generally implement best practices regarding HTTPS.
+Industry standard proxy servers such as nginx are much better suited to deal with the sometimes-not-so-well-meaning people on the internet, and implement best practices regarding HTTPS.

-Also, setting up a recognised HTTPS certificate, e.g. through Letsencrypt, is well documented for these servers.
+Also, setting up a widely accepted HTTPS certificate, e.g. through Letsencrypt, is well documented for these servers.